utkudoganay9/java-spring-food-ordering-demo/README.md

 ## License
 This project is open-sourced under the MIT License.
 Feel free to use it as a foundation for your food ordering site.

+## Attention
+This project contains part of the main project for security purposes and some parts have been deleted.
+I believe that you can easily fill in the missing parts.😇

 Bon Appétit and Happy Coding! 🚀